zwbetz-gh/zwbetz/content/blog/bash-function-to-delete-all-local-git-branches-except-for-those-you-want-to-keep/index.md

 ---
-title: "Bash function to delete all local git branches except for those you want to keep"
+title: "Bash Function to Delete All Local Git Branches Except for Those You Want to Keep"
 date: 2019-03-22T11:18:57-05:00
 toc: false
 ---